 SERIES RANGES EXPLANATION 100 126-150 File level errors on the HDR.
 176-199 File level errors on the TLR records.
 200 226-250 Batch level errors on the BHD.
-200 276-299 Batch level errors on the BTR records 600 601-602 Detail level errors on DET records.
+200 276-299 Batch level errors on the BTR records 600601-602Detail level errors on DET records.
+Detail level errors on DET records.

-TABLE 10A - PDFS ERROR CODE LOGIC AND RANGES
+TABLE 10A - PDFS EDIT CODE LOGIC AND RANGES

-10.2.2 PDFS Error Codes
+10.2.2 PDFS Edit Codes

 PDFS checks the format, integrity, and validity of individual fields before cross-checking field to field.
 For example, PDFS first checks that there is a Submitter ID in the HDR and one in the TLR before cross-checking the Submitter ID between the HDR and TLR.
+PDFS performs edits at the file level before preceding to perform edit checks at the batch level.
+PDFS validates sequence at the detail level as the last edit check performed before the file is passed to DDPS.
 PDFS file level, batch level, and detail level error codes are described in Table 10B.

-TABLE 10B - PDFS ERROR CODES
+TABLE 10B - PDFS EDIT CODES

-FILE LEVEL ERROR CODES
+FILE LEVEL EDIT CODES

-ERROR CODE ERROR DESCRIPTION 126 RECORD ID IS MISSING OR INVALID.
+EDIT CODE EDIT DESCRIPTION 126 RECORD ID IS MISSING OR INVALID.
 127 HDR RECORD IS OUT OF SEQUENCE.
 HDR RECORD IS NOT FIRST RECORD IN FILE OR DOES NOT FOLLOW A TLR RECORD.
 128 SUBMITTER ID IS MISSING.
-129 SUBMITTER ID IS NOT ON FILE. אחא 130 SUBMITTER ID IS NOT CERTIFIED TO SEND PRODUCTION DATA. אר 131 FILE ID IS MISSING.
-FILE ID IS BLANK.
-132 FILE ID IS A DUPLICATE.
+129 SUBMITTER ID IS NOT ON FILE.
+130 SUBMITTER ID IS NOT CERTIFIED TO SEND PRODUCTION DATA.
+HDR 131 FILE ID IS MISSING.
+FILE ID IS BLANK. ŊŔ 132 FILE ID IS A DUPLICATE.
 FILE ID IS A DUPLICATE OF ANOTHER FILE THAT WAS ACCEPTED WITHIN THE LAST 12 MONTHS.
 133 TRANS-DATE IS MISSING OR INVALID.
 MUST BE A VALID DATE IN CCYYMMDD FORMAT AND CANNOT BE A FUTURE DATE.
 134 PROD-TEST-CERT-IND IS MISSING OR INVALID.
 PROD-TEST-CERT-IND IS BLANK OR NOT EQUAL TO 'PROD', 'TEST', OR 'CERT'.
-TI R 176 TLR RECORD IS OUT OF SEQUENCE.
+176 TLR RECORD IS OUT OF SEQUENCE.
 TLR RECORD DOES NOT FOLLOW A BTR RECORD.
 177 SUBMITTER ID IS MISSING.
 178 SUBMITTER ID IS NOT EQUAL TO THE SUBMITTER ID IN THE HDR RECORD.
 179 FILE ID IS MISSING.
 180 FILE ID IS NOT EQUAL TO THE FILE ID IN THE HDR RECORD.
-181 TLR RECORD TOTAL DOES NOT MATCH THE TOTAL NUMBER OF BATCHES IN THE FILE.
+LR 181 TLR RECORD TOTAL DOES NOT MATCH THE TOTAL NUMBER OF BATCHES IN THE FILE.
 182 DET RECORD TOTAL ON THE TLR RECORD IS MISSING OR DOES NOT MATCH THE COMPUTED NUMBER OF DET RECORDS IN THE FILE.
 183 TEST/CERT FILE CANNOT EXCEED 5,000 RECORDS.
 184 PROD FILE CANNOT EXCEED 3,000,000 RECORDS (effective August 2006).

-TABLE 10B - PDFS ERROR CODES (CONTINUED)
+TABLE 10B - PDFS EDIT CODES (CONTINUED)

-BATCH LEVEL ERROR CODES
+BATCH LEVEL EDIT CODES